0xETX/CTF-Writeups/Magpie CTF 2022/Tracking a CEO (Complete)/TrackingACEO_Complete.md

 Once we unlocked Mae's Discord, our next steps were to use this information to discover Mae's identity.

 I decided to start looking through the Discord to find identifying information, such as names or addresses.
-Unfortunately, all the Discord member's were revealed to be using fake names similar to Mae's, and searches using Sherlock (or manually) also yielded nothing for them either.
+Unfortunately, all the Discord members were revealed to be using fake names just as how Mae was, and my searches using Sherlock (and manual searches) also yielded nothing for them either.
 I decided to look further.

 Eventually, I discovered an interesting string of text, where Mae talks about a fall guy of hers being arrested.
 Since the fall guy was arrested, we have a real person who was apart of Mae's operation available to begin searching.
 I decided to look further to find more about the fall guy.